 - This fire roasted corn recipe is fantastic hot, warm or even cold.

 How to Make Fire Roasted Corn

 This recipe has three simple steps.
-It's almost too easy to not be making it all the time.

 - Grill the corn.
 This can be done on an indoor, stove top grill, or an outdoor barbecue.